UPCYCLING, GARDENING & COMPOSTING WORKSHOP IN MUMBAI

-Thank you for that amazing experience Dargadevi School, now it’s time to continue with the Green School Project!
+Thank you for that amazing experience Dargadevi School, now it’s time to continue with the Green School Program!

-At this moment, we’ve decided to use the area where Earth5r is based – Powai and Chandivali – as our targets in Mumbai, and from where we are receiving a good feedback from many citizens who want to activate socially and environmentally and work with us as they can.
-One relevant example is the numerous request of citizens of Hiranandani and Lake Homes asking for participating and leading personally the workshops.
+At this moment, we’ve decided to use the area where Earth5R is based – Powai and Chandivali – as our targets in Mumbai, and from where we are receiving a good feedback from many citizens who want to activate socially and environmentally and work with us as they can.
+One relevant example is the numerous requests by citizens of Hiranandani and Lake Homes asking to personally lead and participate in the workshops.

 The circle working to gather everyone

-The third workshop was conducted in Powai Marathi Madhyamik School on Thursday 31 August, thanks to Earth5R team: Yasmin Giordano, Monserrat Abud, Keyur Kashikar, Sharad Vegda and Shalini Agrawal.
+The third workshop was conducted in Powai Marathi Madhyamik School on Thursday, 31 August, thanks to the Earth5R team: Yasmin Giordano, Monserrat Abud, Keyur Kashikar, Sharad Vegda and Shalini Agrawal.

 Since here students are older – 8th grade – we decided to teach them how to make an easy bookmark using newspapers, instead of our origami hat.
-In the second and most important part, we talked with them about issues such as plastic pollution, organic gardening, and composting.
+The second and most important part, we talked with them about issues such as plastic pollution, organic gardening, and composting.

-The time for our school garden has come: cut plastic containers, soil, seedlings, some water.
-So simple that should be practiced in every school.
+The time for our school garden has come: cut plastic containers, soil, seedlings, and some water.
+So simple that it should be practiced in every school.

 Here, we have had great support from the teachers and presidents who have held very exciting speeches.